What is Dobson’s Model of Classroom Management?

 To do a good job, we have to analyze the model to see whether it supports democracy in the classroom.
 First, what does the model say about power, authority, and control?
 According to Dobson, God and society have placed the teacher in a position of authority and power in the classroom.

-With this, the most important thing is the teacher should use this authority and power to maintain and uphold standards of good behavior that is conducive enough to support effective teaching and learning in the classroom.
-By this, the teacher can have control over the behavior of his/her students.
+With this, the most important thing is the teacher should use this authority and power to maintain and uphold standards of good behavior that are conducive enough to support effective teaching and learning in the classroom.
+Through this, the teacher can have control over the behavior of his/her students.

 From the above, the principles of democracy will be trampled on.
 Thus, there will not be true democracy as students’ freedom, choice, self-determination, the pursuit of happiness, rights and responsibilities, tolerance, liberty, etc. might be curtailed.